Skip to content

 Manifold alignment 0.30 Projection onto quality axes

-Token entropy 0.15 Shannon entropy of token stream
+Token entropy 0.15 Shannon entropy of byte stream

 Compression structure 0.15 Birkhoff aesthetic measure (zlib)